BioClub/htbaa.bioclub.tokyo/content/_index.md

 # BioClub TAs

 If you are a HTGAA Graduate you are welcome to join HTBAA as a TA (Teaching Assistant).
 Please join the lectures, the BioClub review session - and also prepare by doing the Weekly Homework.

+# Communications

+Committed Listeners will be invited to the new & shiny [HTGAA/HTBAA Forum](https://forum.htgaa.org).
+Please note, that you can only get access _after_ you have been confirmed as a CL.
+If you have any questions in the meantime, ask them in Zoom chat in the classes/recitations - or get [in touch with the node](https://discord.bioclub.tokyo) you are planning to attend.

 # Frequently Asked Questions